The Spectrum of the Project

 International groups of masters and experts critically reflect the work, evaluate the process and support its development.

-⇒The Hybrid Theatre Platform provides online training and investigates formats relating to the collective creation of world knowledge, its communication and publication.
+⇒The Online Theatre Academy provides a platform for online training and investigates formats relating to the collective creation of world knowledge.
+It is a central tool for distribution of knowledge, communication and publication.

 The project is designed as an open system and welcomes international cooperation at any stage.